-I was standing in the Javitz Center in New York City on a rainy Saturday morning.
-The center was full of hopeful athletes collecting free tokens and connecting with expensive merchandise.
-It was twenty-four hours before the start of the world’s largest marathon, and there would be no competition; we were all winners who moved through different lives with the same blood in our veins.
+It was a rainy Saturday morning, and I was standing in the Javitz Center in New York City.
+The center was crowded with hopeful athletes collecting free tokens and connecting with expensive merchandise.
+It was twenty-four hours before the start of the world’s largest marathon, and there would be no competition; we were all winners moving through different lives with the same blood in our veins.

-Bright lights, bold fonts, and the smell of new rubber overwhelmed the senses.
-The entire space was a rehabilitation—you went in one way, and you came out another.
-You were checked in but never checked out.
+Bright lights, bold fonts, and the smell of new rubber overwhelmed my senses.
+I thought of the entire space as a rehabilitation—you went in one way, and you came out another.
+You were checked in, but never checked out.

 Katherine Switzer led the way

-To ground myself, I decided to scan the ceiling where giant cards of inspiration hung from the rafters, lazily swinging to grab and hold the attention.
+To ground myself amongst the confusion, I scanned giant cards of inspiration hanging from the rafters, lazily swinging to grab and hold the attention of the people below.
 One stood out from the others, and I stopped.

 I’d seen her a thousand times before.
-She was legendary; she was Katherine Switzer, the first woman to unofficially run the Boston Marathon to protest gender discrimination in competition.
-As she ran, race organizers assaulted her, tearing at her shirt in an attempt to take her bib.
-She kept going forward, with her number and dignity intact.
-Here, she was captured mid-stride in black and white against the New York Road Runners signature blue, the text of her quote made clear by obscuring the details of her physical frame:
+She was legendary; Katherine Switzer was the first woman to unofficially run the Boston Marathon to protest gender discrimination in competition.
+Race organizers assaulted her as she ran, tearing at her shirt in an attempt to take her bib.
+She persisted forward, with her number and dignity intact.
+In the photo on this card, she’d been captured mid-stride in black and white against the New York Road Runners signature blue, the text of her quote made clear by obscuring the details of her physical frame:

 “If you are losing faith in human nature, go out and watch a marathon.”

 I grabbed my phone, took a picture, and pulled away from the crowds.
-I wouldn’t understand the reality of a marathon—in the standard “twenty-six-point-two miles” kind of way—until the next day.
-However, I was more than familiar with the metaphorical version.
-Before this event, I had spent the last year chasing the unending finish line of my recovery, the shifting course complete with the best and worst of what any long game has to offer.
+I wouldn’t truly understand the reality of a marathon—in the standard “twenty-six-point-two miles” kind of way—until the next day.
+I was, however, more than familiar with the metaphorical marathon.
+Before this event, I’d spent the previous year chasing the unending finish line of my recovery, a shifting course littered with the best and worst of what any long game has to offer.

-Moving on, I scanned the walls covered in the names of registered runners and found mine.
-I ran my fingertips over the smooth letters and imagined sending photographic evidence of my arrival and commitment to my father.
-He had died a few months previous, and I wasn’t sure I could finish my training and complete this race while so full of grief.
+Moving on through the Javitz Center, I scanned walls covered in the names of registered runners until I found my own.
+I ran my fingertips over the smooth letters of my name and imagined sending photographic evidence of my arrival and commitment to my father.
+He’d died a few months earlier, and I hadn’t been sure I could finish my training and complete this race while so filled with grief.

 Leaving the expo that day, I was never more confident that this was the right decision.
-I was used to making tough calls and enduring self-inflicted pain; I signed myself up for the marathon, I stopped drinking when it got dangerous on my terms, and I stepped into the inconvenience of coming out.
-For me, for us all, things generally hurt before they get better.
-I chose all three of these endurance exercises over comfort and safety, and to be honest; it wasn’t hard.
+I was used to making tough calls and enduring self-inflicted pain: I signed myself up for the marathon, I stopped drinking on my own terms when it got too dangerous, and I stepped up for the discomfort of coming out.
+For me … for us all … things generally hurt before they get better.
+I’d chosen all three of these endurance exercises over comfort and safety.

-The decisions in and of themselves were not a challenge.
-I went forward, confidently embracing the adaptability in my human nature.
-It wasn’t until I was in the company of others that I found resistance.
+These decisions in and of themselves were not challenges.
+I moved forward, confidently embracing the adaptability in my human nature.
+It wasn’t until I joined the company of others that I found resistance.

 Recovery taught me to sit with my discomfort

-There is an undue burden to sobriety that involves hearing others explain their relationship with alcohol as soon as you assert yours.
-For every club soda, seltzer, or empty hand I had at a gathering where others imbibed, there were unsolicited explanations of drinking behavior two-fold.
-I would leave such gatherings unsure whether what hung around my shoulders was my coat or others’ discomfort.
+There is an undue burden to sobriety that involves handling others’ explanations of their relationship with alcohol as soon as you assert your own.
+For every club soda, seltzer, or empty hand I had at a gathering where others imbibed, I faced unsolicited explanations and excuses of drinking behavior two-fold.
+Sometimes I left such gatherings unsure whether the weight that hung around my shoulders was my coat or the burden of others’ discomfort.
 Living in a drinking culture, the opportunities to make others uncomfortable with your choices while examining theirs are frequent.
 My struggle in recovery isn’t about me; it’s the way it revolves around everyone else.
 There is no denying I was in absolute pain as I thawed from the tundra of liquor, lies, and blackouts.
-However, it became manageable day by day and night by night.
-What discomfort remains lives in the spaces I take up while others look down.
+That pain however, became manageable day by day and night by night.
+The discomfort that remains derives from the spaces I take up while others look down.
 Faith in my human nature is reaffirmed every time I choose patience, and in each moment I choose to sit in discomfort.

 I applied the same healing mechanisms of my sobriety to the disconnect I felt in finding a complementary partner.